primecoderseries/Article/README.md

 There is a list of tutorials suitable for experienced programmers on the BeginnersGuide/Tutorials page.
 There is also a list of resources in other languages which might be useful if English is not your first language.

 The online documentation is your first port of call for definitive information.
 There is a fairly brief tutorial that gives you basic information about the language and gets you started.
 You can follow this by looking at the library reference for a full description of Python's many libraries and the language reference for a complete (though somewhat dry) explanation of Python's syntax.
 If you are looking for common Python recipes and patterns, you can browse the ActiveState Python Cookbook

+Looking for Something Specific?
+If you want to know whether a particular application, or a library with particular functionality, is available in Python there are a number of possible sources of information.
+The Python web site provides a Python Package Index (also known as the Cheese Shop, a reference to the Monty Python script of that name).
+There is also a search page for a number of sources of Python-related information.
+Failing that, just Google for a phrase including the word ''python'' and you may well get the result you need.
+If all else fails, ask on the python newsgroup and there's a good chance someone will put you on the right track.